wallarm/product-documentation/docs/4.0/updating-migrating/older-versions/cloud-image.md

       If so, please rename it to `wallarm_request_cpu_time`.

       We only changed the variable name, its logic remains the same.
 The old name is temporarily supported as well, but still it is recommended to rename the variable.
-1. [Migrate](../migrate-ip-lists-to-node-3.md) whitelist and blacklist configuration from previous Wallarm node version to 4.0.
+1. [Migrate](../migrate-ip-lists-to-node-3.md) whitelist and denylist configuration from previous Wallarm node version to 4.0.
 1. If the page `&/usr/share/nginx/html/wallarm_blocked.html` is returned to blocked requests, [copy and customize](../../admin-en/configuration-guides/configure-block-page-and-code.md#customizing-sample-blocking-page) its new version.

       In the new node version, the Wallarm sample blocking page has [been changed](what-is-new.md#new-blocking-page).
 The logo and support email on the page are now empty by default.